DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-filter-row.md

-filter | [Filter](filtering-state.md#filter) | Filtering options that are applied to a column. onFilter | (filter: [Filter](filtering-state.md#filter)) => void | An event that initiates applying a new filter to a column. column | [Column](grid.md#column) | A column. columnFilteringEnabled | boolean | Specifies whether filtering by a column is enabled. getMessage | ([messageKey](#localization-messages): string) => string | Returns the filter editor placeholder text.
+filter | [Filter](filtering-state.md#filter) | Filtering options that are applied to a column. onFilter | (filter: [Filter](filtering-state.md#filter)) => void | An event that initiates applying a new filter to a column. column | [Column](grid.md#column) | A column. filteringEnabled | boolean | Specifies whether filtering by a column is enabled. getMessage | ([messageKey](#localization-messages): string) => string | Returns the filter editor placeholder text.
 Available in the "@devexpress/dx-react-grid-material-ui" package.

 ## Localization Messages